dwaite498/bedfordmuseum/ansible/README.md

 3. Add the droplet to the DigitalOcean firewall named Common.
 If you don't have access to this one, you can create your own.
 It should only allow SSH (TCP port 22) and HTTP (TCP port 80) inbound traffic.
 All outbound traffic is allowed.
-4. Replace the IP address in the `inventory` file in this repository with the one for your new droplet.
+4. Replace the IP address in the `/ansible/inventory` file in this repository with the one for your new droplet.
 If you want to use the server for development, leave `prod=false`.
 If you want to use it to replace the production server, set `prod=true`.
+This controls whether the droplet will get configured to sync the static content back to the Spaces bucket once a day.

 ## Running the automated provisioning

 Now that everything is set up, it's time to provision the new server.
-Just run:
+You can do this using the Makefile in the repo root:

-    $ ansible-playbook --vault-password-file .vault_pass -i inventory main.yml
+    $ make setup_server run_server resetdb_server loadcontent_server

 This process typically takes about 30 min to 1 hour because it takes a while to transfer the 15+ GB of static content from our DigitalOcean spaces bucket.